 Cross-platform specialist Bluestacks has already thrown its hat into the Android mini-console ring with GamePop, currently in the pre-order stage.
 Today the company announced a second option, the GamePop Mini, which will use the same subscription model as the "full-sized" console but come with free hardware, along with a 12-month contract.
 Specifications for the GamePop Mini have not been released, but it will be less powerful and have cosmetic variations from the standard model.
+Pre-orders for the GamePop Mini will begin on Monday, July 1st.

 Guys, stop talking about the Ouya for a second.
 Bluestacks has a different console it would like you to pay attention to: GamePop.
 The company that has previously worked on interoperability between Android software and other platforms, is now launching a console of its own.
 The hardware—including a console and physical controller—will be entirely free for people who pre-order.
 The catch?
 You have to pay for a subscription to play games.